foundinblank/study2children/01importclean.md

 ![](01importclean_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-6-1.png)

-We'll also take out Jelena (very low looking rate overall) in addition to taking out all the bad trials, using the code block below.
+Now take out bad trials - and let's check how many good trials each child has.

 ``` r
 # Select only bad trials to use in an anti_join